FREE Uber Tax Info Pack

 The name of this form is confusing because, as I mentioned earlier, when you are a sole trader you are not an employee, you are a Business Participant.
 So please be careful to fill in Employees as 0 and Business Participants as 1.

-First, work out whether you are over or under the 80 Hours threshold.
-Then, when preparing your November Monthly Declaration you will be asked to go to the Maintain Employees form.
+First, work out whether you are over or under the 80 Hours threshold, you can find more detail above.
+Then, when preparing your February 2021 Monthly Declaration you will be asked to go to the Maintain Employees form.
 As a sole trader your details should already be shown as the Eligible Business Participant.
-Your JobKeeper status should already be showing too, but if it isn’t you should choose FN 14 and FN 15 (or if you are joining JobKeeper later then the earliest option available).
-Then select your Tier based on the 80 hours test above.
+Your JobKeeper status should already be showing too, but if it isn’t you should choose FN 20 and FN 21 (or if you are joining JobKeeper later then choose the earliest option available).
+Then select your Tier based on the 80 hours test.
 Once you’re ready hit Save and Continue and you’re done.

 3) Submit your Monthly Declaration as usual.

-Once you have completed these steps you’ll just need to complete your Monthly Declaration as you have previously.
-You can find detailed instructions below.
+Once you have completed these steps you’ll just need to complete your Monthly Declaration as per the instructions below.

 After the end of each month you must advise the ATO of your turnover for the month just gone and your estimated turnover for the month ahead.
 The Monthly Declaration form will open on the 1st day of the following month, and you will get your next monthly JobKeeper payment 3-4 business days after you submit the form.